Online News Act Could See Google, Meta Pay Combined $230M to Canadian Media

 “As the legislation is based on the incorrect assertion that Meta benefits unfairly from the news content shared on our platforms, today’s proposed regulations will not impact our business decision to end news availability in Canada,” she said in a statement.

+But St-Onge maintained the legislation is a “reasonable and predictable path forward for both media platforms and newsrooms.

+“This is what we have said that we do,” she said.
+“I think we delivered on finding a way forward that should please everyone.”

-The government said it is pushing forward with the act because Google and Meta have a combined 80-per-cent share of the $14 billion in online ad revenues seen in the country in 2022.
+The government said it is pushing forward with the act because Google and Meta have a combined 80-per-cent share of the $14 billion in online ad revenue seen in the country in 2022.

 At the same time, news outlets have seen their advertising revenues shrink, forcing layoffs, a loss of media coverage in small and rural communities and 474 closures of Canadian news businesses between 2008 and 2023.